×

 Angel needed a white handbag she could fit her Micro Four Thirds sized camera in.
 She found it difficult to take both a camera bag and a handbag to events, and disliked that her previous camera bag wasn't waterproofed.
 I designed and made a camera bag that would match her needs and style.

 The bag was designed and developed in about 4 weeks of work.
-With the styling I was aiming for an upmarket feel drawing on recent designer handbag trends and I prioritised visual simplicity, with the blocky shape meant to suggest imperviousness.
+With the styling I was aiming for an upmarket feel drawing on leather handbag trends (mainly Delvaux) as well as techwear; for example the Teenage Engineering bags.

 I avoided cutting the PVC outer layer as much as possible to avoid visible seams on the flat sides, because I wanted to highlight the intresting curve produced by the 4 pieces folding together to make the bag.
 I filled that seam with black piping to avoid water ingress and so the bag is largely resistant to rain.
 This is why there's no zippered pockets on the outside either.